mansim07/dataplex-labs/README.md

 <hr>

-If all the above validations pass, you're setup is not complete.
+If all the above validations pass, you're setup is complete.
 Please proceed to the Labs.

 ## 3. Labs